colyseus/docs/docs/getting-started/unity-sdk.md

 });
 ```

+## Testing locally

+The [ParrelSync](https://github.com/VeriorPies/ParrelSync) is a tool that has been proven useful for quickly testing
+multiplayer from Unity's editor, without the need to build the application.

 ## Debugging

 If you set a breakpoint in your application while the WebSocket connection is open, the connection will be closed automatically after 3 seconds due to inactivity.
 To prevent the WebSocket connection from dropping, use `pingInterval: 0` during development: